Recovery · Soft Tissue

 AVOID

 Do not foam roll the lumbar spine directly.
 The lumbar vertebrae are not supported by the rib cage, and aggressive extension over a roller can stress the facet joints and posterior elements.
-Address lumbar tightness through hip flexor work, thoracic mobility, and glute activation, not direct lumbar rolling.
+Address lumbar tightness through hip flexor work, thoracic mobility, and glute activation instead.

 Buyer’s Guide